2022 QBE Shootout purse, winner’s share, prize money payout

-The 2022 QBE Shootout purse is set for $3.8 million, with the winner's share coming in at $950,000 -- more than the standard 18 percent payout according to the PGA Tour's prize money distribution chart.
+The 2022 QBE Shootout purse is $3.8 million, and the winner's share is $950,000 -- more than the standard 18 percent payout according to the PGA Tour's prize money distribution chart.

 The QBE Shootout field is headed by 12 two-player teams, with stars like Max Homa, Nelly Korda, Lexi Thompson and Jason Day teaming up.